cy-baz/math_based_captcha_bypass/README.md

 A tool to brute force a login page while solving math based captcha.
 This tool accepts a variety of parameters to make it easier to be a flexible tool which can be customized on the go to bypass simple math based captcha on login pages.

+It does this by looking for specific string that occurs before/after the equation and uses a user provided offset to identify where the equation should start/finish.

 ## Requirements / Limitations
 - This python program uses the following libraries:
  - Requests